Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Archetype-Definitions.md

 To keep the `archetype_definition` template as lean as possible, we simply declare the value of the `name` field from the resource templates (by type).
 The exception is Role Definitions which must have a GUID for the `name` field, so we use the `roleName` value from `properties` instead.

-As long as you follow these patterns, you can create your own archetype definitions to start advanced customisation of your Enterprise-scale deployment.
+As long as you follow these patterns, you can create your own archetype definitions to start advanced customization of your Azure landing zone.

 This template-based approach was chosen to make the desired-state easier to understand, simplify the process of managing configuration and versioning, reduce code duplication (DRY), and to improve consistency in complex environments.